 - and fair terms of trade for farmers and workers.

-Our bunnies and eggs are made from fair-trade chocolate and rapadura sugar, and all our ingredients are organic and sustainably sourced with no GMOs, no artificial additives and no palm oil.
-Buying palm-oil free is important, as the industry is linked to major issues such as deforestation, habitat degradation, climate change, animal cruelty and indigenous rights.
-Keep in mind, palm oil can be disguised as other ingredients (vegetable oil), so just be mindful.
+All the ingredients for our bunnies and eggs and are sustainably sourced and are made from fair-trade chocolate and rapadura sugar.
+Our entire Easter range has no GMOs, no artificial additives and no palm oil.
+Buying palm-oil free is important, as the industry is linked to major issues such as deforestation, habitat degradation, animal cruelty and indigenous rights.
+Be mindful as palm oil can be disguised as other ingredients (vegetable oil)

-By choosing Organic Times chocolate, you’re not only getting delicious, good quality couverture chocolate – you’re also making a difference to the working and living standards for cocoa farmers, their families and communities by supporting fair-trade, sustainable chocolate.
+By choosing Organic Times chocolate, you’re not only getting delicious, good quality couverture chocolate – you’re also making a difference to the working and living standards for cocoa farmers, their families and communities.

 Our Easter range provides not just ethical gifts, but can be life-changing for children and families living in poverty, while being an eco-friendlier choice for our environment.